WPCloudDeploy/wp-cloud-deploy/README.md

 * Tweak: WPAPP - Introduce new "WHITE" color setting.
 * Tweak: WPAPP - Click-to-copy user id and password on MONITORIX tab.
 * Tweak: WPAPP - Click-to-copy user id and password on GOACCESS tab.
+* Tweak: WPAPP - The search box on the app list will now search additional CPT fields: PHP VERSION, CURRENT WP VERSION and PACKAGE ID associated with the site.
 * Fix: WPAPP - Missing default $in_args for change_php_workers (Thanks @batonac)
 * Fix: WPAPP - Remove an errant error_log statement.
 * Fix: WPAPP - Prevent WPCD from registering a site twice on the Logtivity service.